-Leaders today have a long list of challenges: From engaging their workforce to creating the right culture.
-What is required of leaders today is very different from the past.
-Planning and monitoring used to be enough to be successful; nowadays other skills are necessary to lead: interpersonal skills, negotiation skills, coaching skills, among others.
+Manufacturing leaders today have a long list of challenges, from engaging their workforce to creating the right culture.
+What is required of manufacturing leaders today is very different from in the past.
+Planning and monitoring used to be enough to be successful; nowadays, other skills are necessary to lead, such as interpersonal skills, negotiation skills, coaching skills, and others.

-Here is a list of principles that will help you be a more effective leader:
+Here is a list of principles that will help you to become a more effective manufacturing leader:

 - Be transparent – Always share the information you have available with your team.
 They will thank you for it.
 Trust issues can develop if your team discovers that you withheld valuable information from them.

 - Be authentic – People appreciate a leader that states the facts as he/she sees them.
-No one wants to get a diverted version of reality.
+No one wants to be presented with a diverted version of reality.

 - Lead by example – Whether you are aware or not, your team knows your every move.
 Each interaction is an opportunity to either build or lose trust, credibility, and respect.

-- Genuinely care for your employees – Don’t just feel this way but show it!
+- Genuinely care for your employees – Don’t just feel this way, show it!
 Your team should know this without you telling them.
 Get to know the person beyond the employee you work with.

-- Build your team – broad concept; in short, your team should know how to work together, and they should have the skills, systems and processes to function.
+- Build your team – broad concept; in short, your team should know how to work together and should have the skills, systems, and processes to function.

 - Be a coach – Understand your role.
 Leaders should build their teams as opposed to criticize them.
 Work to help them grow and become better individuals and leaders themselves.

-- Embrace vulnerability – Many leaders see vulnerability as a weakness.
-When in fact, most people will gain respect for someone willing to be vulnerable in front of them.
+- Embrace vulnerability – Many manufacturing leaders see vulnerability as a weakness.
+Most people will gain respect for someone willing to be vulnerable in front of them.

 This is not a complete list and it should vary for individuals.
 However, I encourage you to develop your own, continue to grow it as experiences mold you, and to stay true to them once you make the commitment to become a principled leader.